 We know how important it is to have flexibility with your workforce.
 And it’s definitely a minefield.
 So here are a few things to keep in mind if you are wanting to change your employee’s role structure and duties.

 Consider the employee’s employment contract.
-To provide flexibility in this area, the contract should include some well-drafted wording to ensue any change to an employee’s position will not constitute a breach of contract.
+To provide flexibility, the contract should include some well-drafted wording to ensure any change to an employee’s position will not constitute a breach of contract.

-While a strong flexibility clause may support changes to an employee’s role, there is still a risk that changes of the inherent nature of the role could constitute a repudiation of the entire employment contract.
-Further, major changes of duties could mean that the original position held by the employee is actually deemed redundant, which could create an obligation for you to treat the change as a redundancy, with the associated (big $) costs.
+A strong flexibility clause may support changes to an employee’s role.
+But there is still a risk that changes to the inherent nature of the role could constitute a repudiation of the entire employment contract.
+And major changes of duties could mean that the original position held by the employee is actually deemed redundant.
+This could create an obligation for you to treat this change as a redundancy, with the associated (big $) costs.

 Relevant Award & Agreements

-Once you have considered the contract and other relevant industrial instruments, work closely with your employee.
-The best way to avoid issues, is if they actively agree to the change.
+Once you have considered the contract and other relevant industrial agreements, work closely with your employee.
+The best way to avoid issues is if they actively agree to the change.
 Consultation is key!

 Show Me The Money

 But wait… even in this happy scenario, employers have may have additional financial obligations to employees who take on different or extra work.
 A change in duties could mean that an Award employee moves up a classification to a higher pay rate.
 Even if it’s only a temporary change, you could become liable for ‘higher duties’ allowances.